Q: What is a pelvic floor physical therapist?

 Q: Do you only treat pelvic pain?

-A: No, I work with the whole body.
+A: No, we work with the whole body.
 In fact, to be the best pelvic floor physical therapist you can be, you must be an excellent orthopedic physical therapist.
 It’s important to discover the non-optimal movement strategies the body uses and guide the client to retrain their brain to choose more ideal motor strategies.
-I look for what is the source of the movement dysfunction and how the viscera (organs) move in relationship to each other.
+We look for what is the source of the movement dysfunction and how the viscera (organs) move in relationship to each other.

 Q: What should I wear to the initial appointment?